-Call it what you will—reverse floating, mouth-breathing, bum-up swimming—but snorkelling is pretty darn cool and a swell (see what we did thee?) way to get in a little incidental meditation.
+Call it what you will—reverse floating, mouth-breathing, bum-up swimming—but snorkelling is a pretty damn cool way to get in a little incidental underwater meditation.
 After all, who doesn’t like bobbing your troubles away and watching a seahorse or two?

-Not only is The Basin one of Sydney’s most popular beach camping spots thanks to top facilities (showers, toilets, drinking water and the ol’ barbie) but it’s also a primo spot for water sports.
-Try the Sydney Sea Horses Snorkeling Tour with EcoTreasures to view Ku-ring-gai’s estuaries aka ocean nurseries.
-The Basin is filled with Cuttlefish, Leatherjackets (the fish, not the badass accessory), Starfish, and between December and May, a number of tropical fish varieties.
-Don’t worry if you’re not a pro, you can rent a mask and snorkel from EcoTreasures while you’re there and they’ll teach you the ins and outs.
+Not only is The Basin one of Sydney’s most popular beach camping spots thanks to top facilities (showers, toilets, drinking water and the ol’ barbie), it’s also a primo spot for water sports.
+Try the Sydney Sea Horses Snorkeling Tour with EcoTreasures to view Ku-ring-gai’s estuaries and ocean nurseries.
+The Basin is filled with Cuttlefish, Leatherjackets, starfish, and between December and May, a number of tropical fish varieties.

 Kurnell And Botany Bay National Park

 You learned about it in primary school, but Kurnell is so much more than Captain’s Cook landing and a scent memory of crayons.
 Those keen on a snorkel should enter via Silver Beach before greeting giant Cuttlefish, Moray eels, Port Jackson sharks (super safe!) and weedy sea dragons —you can’t miss their bright blue stripes and yellow spots, they were made to show off.
 If you can tear your eyes away, the peninsula also features a commemorate obelisk for the big CC himself.